DavtabaseDave/DentistryDocx/Intro/SSIS-Package/Functional-Requirements.md

 parallel.
 - to avoid confusion, meaningful names **MUST** be ascribed to all data sources and destinations.
-These do not need to be complicated, merely facilitate easy understanding of the parts - e.g. destination holding table name ("h_Applicants") or the what the data source is acquiring ("Applicants")
+These do not need to be complicated, merely facilitate easy understanding of the parts - e.g. destination holding table name ("h_Applicants") or the what the data source is acquiring ("Applicants").
+If they become too long and descriptive they make the whole picture difficult to grasp
 - Where applicable raw SQL should be avoided in SQL tasks in the main control flow steps except to call SProcs in the DB (with or without an enclosing transaction).
 This facilitates better error detection as the DB model is held in an SSDT project that catches most internal errors.